Samahan ng mga Makasalanan: Production

 The look test and story conference took place in December 2024.

-Samahan ng mga Makasalanan principal photography started in Vigan in January and concluded in March 2025.
+Principal photography started in Vigan in January and concluded in March 2025.

 Benedict Mique, Atty.
-Annette Gozon-Valdez, Vanessa Valdellon, former Ilocos Sur governor Chavit Singson and the casts attend a media conference on March 27, 2025, in Seda.
+Annette Gozon-Valdez, Vanessa Valdellon, former Ilocos Sur governor Chavit Singson and the cast attended a media conference on March 27, 2025, in Seda.

 Release

 The film was released on April 19, 2025 under GMA Pictures.

 Reception

 In contrast to his typical "pa-cute" parts, David Licauco is giving a very strong performance, according to Mark Angelo Ching of PEP.ph.
 Even though the movie had some hiccups, it ends up being a heartwarming tale.